 We also had a onesie decorating station and some guests got really creative.
 I wish I would have snapped a picture of all the completed onesies.
 There were some really clever and artistic ones.

 We decided to have a potluck where everyone would bring a dish to share.
 Let me tell you this was a lot of fun.
 The food was amazing.
 From samosas, to Mediterranean, to Indian – we had food from all over the world.
 It was delicious and fun to try different foods.
-For the cake we had an absolutely delicious (and huge) tres leches cake.
+For the cake we had an absolutely amazing (and huge) tres leches cake.